BastienVelcin/PyStochastic/docs/source/processes/elementary/brownian_bridge.md

 `T` : _float_
-: Final time of the Brownian motion simulation.
+: Final time of the Brownian bridge simulation.
 Must be greater than `0`.

 `steps` : _int_
-: Number of time steps between `0` and `T` on which the Brownian motion is simulated.
+: Number of time steps between `0` and `T` on which the Brownian bridge is simulated.
 Must be strictly greater than 0.

 ### Attributes
 The Brownian Bridge class inherits all attributes from the [Processes](<project:/index.md>) class.